Resourcio-Community/Cpp-language-resources/README.md

 # Cpp-language-resources
-This is an awesome project about Cpp resources. ⚡
+This is an awesome repo about Cpp resources. ⚡

 Resources are added frequently! ⚡